frederic-perez/AmE-dictionary/data/idioms.md

 __have a fling (with someone)__ To have a brief, noncommittal sexual relationship (with someone).
 __have a gas__ To have a thoroughly entertaining, enjoyable, and/or amusing time. _We were all having a gas at the party when the police showed up to tell us we were being too loud._
 __have a hankering for (something)__ To have a very strong, persistent desire or craving for something.
+__have a heart of glass__ To have or be in a state of extreme emotional fragility or susceptibility, one that is easily influenced or affected by others. _Poor Mary has a heart of glass; I don’t know how she’ll recover from Tom’s refusal to go to the prom with her._
 __have a heart of gold__ To be very kind and generous.
 __have a heavy heart__ :dart: To have a dejected or miserable attitude or disposition; to be in a depressed or grievous state. _I’ve had a terribly heavy heart since my dog passed away._
+__have a leg up__ To be in a position of advantage (over someone else). _One must always be looking for ways to have a leg up if one wants to succeed in this business._
 __have a light heart__ To have a carefree, uplifted attitude; to be in a happy or gladdened state or condition. _Though it is, of course, bittersweet to leave my friends and family behind, I have a light heart because of the amazing opportunities that await me in Europe._
 __have a look-see__ :dart: To have a very quick look or brief examination.
 __have a lump in (one’s) throat__ To have difficulty speaking as a result of feeling that one is about to cry due to an intense emotional response to something. _Though I was excited for my daughter to start her college experience, I still had a lump in my throat saying goodbye to her at the airport._